cncf/kubernetes-community-days/content/organizing-timeline.md

 * Create a fair and open review and selection process.
 * Consider creating a theme for the event.

-Website
+Website:

 * Begin to collect speaker bios, headshots, session abstracts.
 Continue to update the website with new sponsors, keynote speakers and distinguished speakers.
 * Agenda
  * Begin to finalize and publish the agenda.
  * Consider creating 1-2 main themes for the event.

-Walkthrough venue
+Walkthrough venue:

 * Determine needs for A/V, signage, projection, wireless network connection, etc.
 * Create templates for name badges.

-Create event registration page
+Create event registration page:

 * We suggest Eventbrite to create the registration page.
   * Note: Eventbrite will not release the funds collected for the event until 5 days after the event.
 * Be sure to plan for this in the event budget.
 * Be sure to add in the demographic questions to the registration page listed above.
 * Be sure to include the privacy policy on the registration page.

-Event Promotion
+Event Promotion:

 * Identify the ways to promote the event, social, meetups, etc
 * Consider issuing a Press Release to promote the keynote speakers.
 Please note there is a Press Kit on the Kubernetes Community Days Tool kit.
 And the Foundation needs to review and approve any press release before it is distributed over the wire.
 * Contact local colleges and/or universities, offer special early bird discounts, promote via local Kubernetes Meetup groups